What Is a Liveness Check and Why You Need One

 This is where liveness detection comes in.
 It’s not just about verifying a piece of information; it’s about confirming the living, breathing person behind the screen in real time.
 Let’s break down how this modern approach stacks up against the methods you’re probably used to.

-Liveness Checks vs. Document Scans
+Liveness Detection vs. Simple Document Scans

 Think of it this way: a document scan proves someone has an ID, while a liveness check proves someone is the person on that ID, right now.
 Scanned documents can be stolen, photos can be replaced, and high-quality forgeries are becoming easier to create.
 Liveness detection is specifically designed to defeat presentation attacks, where a fraudster uses a photo, video, or mask to fool a system.